Special Educational Needs

 How will the curriculum be matched to meet my child’s needs?

-- Teachers will differentiate the curriculum to ensure it is accessible to all.
+• Teachers will adapt teaching of the curriculum to ensure it is accessible to all.
 The needs of most children with SEN can be met in this way.
-Parents will have the opportunity to fully discuss their child's access to the curriculum.
+Parents have the opportunity to fully discuss their child's access to the curriculum.

 How will I know how my child is doing?